 Infant Raccoon Emergency

-- Carefully examine the raccoons to determine if any of them are
+- Carefully examine the raccoon to determine if it is injured.

 - Keep other animals and people away from the area.